zorn/mikezornek.com/content/posts/2013/6/week-in-review-wwdc-e3-and-cocoaheads.md

 Apple did a tremendous job streaming the [Keynote][1].
 I watched it live on my Apple TV in the living room while chatting with friends on IRC and Twitter.
 It was awesome.
 As for the content, let&#8217;s review:

 **Mac OS X 10.9, Mavericks** &#8212; Not a huge fan of the name.
 I liked Sea Lion!
-As for the [user facing features][2], most are pretty meh for me, I will enjoy better dual monitor support.
+As for the user facing features, most are pretty meh for me, I will enjoy better dual monitor support.
 I also like the idea they are pushing iCloud Keychain and that it will suggest higher quality passwords for people.
 I myself will stick with 1Password but this is a great feature for users at large.
-The [advanced tech][3] of 10.9 looks great.
+The advanced tech of 10.9 looks great.
 Love the focus on battery life.

 **iOS 7** &#8212; I have very mixed feelings for the [new UI][4].
 Some of it I like, some of it I don&#8217;t.
 Between the historic adoption rate of new versions of iOS and the complexity of delivering a consistent experience across iOS 6 and iOS 7, I can see many apps moving to iOS 7 only in the coming months, particularly ones that aren&#8217;t released yet.

-While not reviewed in detail during the keynote, the real gems for me are in the [developer tools and APIs][5] released this week.
+While not reviewed in detail during the keynote, the real gems for me are in the developer tools and APIs released this week.
 Xcode 5 looks awesome.
 The new continuous integration services of OS X Server looks great (though time will tell if it can be a full on replacement for current solutions).
 Tons of brand new tech including: Text Kit, Sprite Kit, Game Controllers, UIKit Dynamics and better multitasking have been introduced along with some great improvements to current APIs.
 It&#8217;s going to be months until I have time to play with everything.

 **New Mac Pro** &#8212; I&#8217;ve been a long time customer of the [Mac Pro][6] and was in the market for one in 2011 when I sadly, after continued uninspiring updates to the product line, had to settle for a loaded (max RAM / max Graphics Card / 256 SSD) iMac instead.
 Not to sound like a total dick, the iMac has been great and really fast but I still longed for the multi-drive, graphics card replaceable, mega ram slot tower that I was accustom to.
 So this new Mac Pro is actually in my eyes more of a loaded Mac mini style device.
 There is little chance you&#8217;ll be replacing these graphic cards (yes **cards**, it has two of them; probably to support the unannounced retina display this Mac Pro will probably ship along side with) and there doesn&#8217;t seem to be much room for extra internal hard disk space.
 That said, this machine&#8217;s stats looks awesome and I have been antsy for a retina display on the desktop.
 I&#8217;ll have to see a price tag before I commit myself but am happy I have options when it comes time to upgrade my current iMac.